 1) hall of presidents

 The Hall of Presidents show in Liberty Square plays every half hour, but it stops running at nine, which is before the park closes.
 So I suggest doing this attraction first.
-Be warned that the current President is Donald Trump, so seeing his animatronic self make a speech about America might evoke certain feels.
+Right now it’s closed because they are getting Animatronic Joe Biden ready to take his place in the hall.
+Apparently Biden broke with tradition while recording his message and just yelled, “MALARKEY”, so it might take them some time to get his robot set up.

 The Hall of Presidents will run you through the history of some of the most important men to hold the office: Washington, Jackson, Lincoln, Teddy, FDR, and JFK.
 At the end, there is a role call of all the Presidents and they have an animatronic of all 45 Chief Executives, which means that it was someone’s job to create a robot Millard Fillmore.